qsebring3930/cs2mulch/_pages/quicksort.md

 ## Goals

-{% include figure image_path="/assets/images/unsplash-image-10.jpg" alt="this is a placeholder image" caption="This is a figure caption." %}

 Students will understand elements of the quicksort algorithm, which uses a pivot element to recursively sort a deck of cards quickly.

 ## Materials